 While managing our health and wellness has been a critical priority over the past year due to coronavirus, some of the other more routine, annual doctor visits (including the annual eye exam) may have fallen by the wayside.
 But, with long hours in front of the computer, fogging eyeglasses and dry eyes from wearing masks, and trying not to touch our faces to help avoid infection, our eyes deserve to move to the top of the health priority list in 2021.

 Your annual eye exam is important for the health of your eyes.
 It is also an important time to talk about vision correction – whether it’s glasses, contact lenses, or exploring whether laser vision correction surgery is right for you.
-We have five tips for talking to your eye doctor about your vision in the time of COVID-19.
+We have five eye exam tips for talking to your eye doctor about your vision in the time of COVID-19.

-TIP #1: Talk about the impact of the pandemic on your vision and eye health
+Eye Exam Tip #1: Talk about the impact of the pandemic on your vision and eye health

 If you have noticed issues with your eyes and vision over the past year during the pandemic, it is important to bring it up during your eye exam.
 Ask yourself: